Skip to content

 The 24 women’s organisations of the Initiative Against Femicides have published a joint letter entitled “Take sides against gender inequalities” in which they state the following:

-The issue of women’s rights as human rights, according to the Beijing Platform and based on what is making its way into the media every day, proves that there is still a long way to go to achieve gender equality.
+The issue of women’s rights as human rights, according to the Beijing Platform and based on daily media coverage, proves that there is still a long way to go to achieve gender equality.

-Following our research into the functioning of the institutions and the implementation of the legal framework in practice, we have found serious deviations from the equality principle, which are of great concern to us and it is our strong belief that a framework of bold reforms in the area of equality should be initiated immediately by the new Government.
+Following our research into the functioning of institutions and the implementation of the legal framework in practice, we have found serious deviations from the equality principle.
+This is of great concern to us and it is our strong belief that a framework of bold reforms in the area of equality should be initiated immediately by the new Government.

-In view of the upcoming elections and given that women constitute the majority of the electorate and we must have an active voice on the updates and decisions that affect us, we demand that our requests be included in the agenda of the political parties and we demand a positive response, so that there can be joint action in the direction of substantial gender equality.
+In view of the upcoming elections and given that women constitute the majority of the electorate, we must have an active voice on the updates and decisions that affect us.
+We demand that our requests be included political parties’ agendas and that we recieve a positive response so there can be joint action in the direction of substantial gender equality.

 Based on the above, we ask the parties to adopt the following demands and our claims, to commit themselves publicly to women’s rights and to provide institutions and funds to move rapidly towards gender equality: